 - We encourage students to begin thinking about how they will use the Common App's COVID-19 question or a supplemental personal statement to describe any special circumstances around grades or performance this year.
 Either option will be a way for a student to share how the interruption to the school year impacted performance and any related decisions they made about grades.

-Admitted students entering in 2020
+Admitted students entering in spring 2021

 - In an emergency, the University will use NinerAlerts to reach students.
-This may include email, text messages, on-campus screen messages and social media.
+This may include email, text messages, on-campus screen messages, and social media.
 Make sure your cell phone number is up-to-date in Banner Self Service to receive text messages.

 - Family members can sign up to receive NinerAlerts, too.

 - More information and instructions to sign up are available at emergency.uncc.edu/NinerAlerts.

 - In non-emergency situations, we may use NinerNotices to keep you updated on information.